Spy × Family Code: White: Plot

 Realizing Anya is missing, Loid and Yor search frantically.
-Loid deduces from Bond’s clues that military men abducted Anya.
-Fiona arrives with intel about the microfilm and Snidel’s airship.
+Loid deduces from Bond's clues that military men abducted Anya.
+Fiona arrives with intel about the microfilm and Snidel's airship.
 When Loid learns Anya swallowed the microfilm and is aboard the airship, he hijacks a Bristol Beaufighter to rescue her, with Yor secretly following.

 Loid crash-lands on the airship and uses disguises to infiltrate it, while Yor accidentally starts a fire onboard.
-Anya, now Snidel’s prisoner, tries to hold in her bowel movements to protect the microfilm.
-She later learn that Snidel plans to get the microfilm himself, by means of killing Anya.
+Anya, now Snidel's prisoner, tries to hold in her bowel movements to protect the microfilm.
+She later learns that Snidel plans to get the microfilm himself, by means of killing Anya.
 But eventually relieves herself, allowing Snidel to hide her in the cockpit.
 During a standoff, Snidel identifies Loid by smell and uses experimental gas, but Anya manages to open a window, dispersing the gas.
 Loid incapacitates Snidel, orders an evacuation, and disguises himself as the colonel to maintain control.

 Yor battles Type F, a powerful cyborg soldier, and defeats it by setting it on fire using the lipstick Loid gave her.
 Reunited, the Forgers steer the airship into a river, preventing a disaster.
-Loid recovers the microfilm lodged in Anya’s teeth.
+Loid recovers the microfilm lodged in Anya's teeth.

 Back home, Loid hands the microfilm to Sylvia, who confirms he will remain in charge of Operation Strix.
-At Eden Academy, Anya’s cooking competition is delayed due to an accident.
+At Eden Academy, Anya's cooking competition is delayed due to an accident.
 Loid proposes another family trip—this time to a warmer region with a new dessert—while Bond foresees a peaceful vacation.

-In a post-credits scene, Franky arrives in Frigis with cherry liquor for Loid, unaware the Forgers have already returned.
+In a post-credits scene, Franky arrives in Frigis with cherry liquor for Loid, unaware the Forgers had already left.